snap-one/docs-driverworks-fundamentals/source/includes/7_driverworks_and_luajit/_1-OS3LUAJIT.md

 For reference, a list of sample load conditions and their respective log entries follows:

-Condition
-Sample Entry
-A Lua driver loaded successfully with LuaJIT 2018-10-10 12:34:56.789 -0600 ea5-000DEADBEEF [1234]() DEBUG: Lua driver loaded successful with LuaJIT [id: 42]()[name: HeloWorld Driver]()[file: HeloWorld.c4z]()
+Condition : A Lua driver loaded successfully with LuaJIT

+Sample Entry: `2018-10-10 12:34:56.789 -0600 ea5-000DEADBEEF [1234] DEBUG: Lua driver loaded successful with LuaJIT [id: 42][name: HeloWorld Driver][file: HeloWorld.c4z]`

-A Lua driver loaded successful with LuaJIT, but there are runtime errors:
+Condition : A Lua driver loaded successful with LuaJIT, but there are runtime errors:

-`2018-10-10 12:34:56.789 -0600 ea5-000DEADBEEF [1234] ERROR: Lua driver loaded with LuaJIT but there were one, or more, runtime errors.
+Sample Entry : `2018-10-10 12:34:56.789 -0600 ea5-000DEADBEEF [1234] ERROR: Lua driver loaded with LuaJIT but there were one, or more, runtime errors.
 This driver may not function correctly [id: 42][name: HeloWorld Driver][file: HeloWorld.c4z]`

-A Lua driver failed to load with LuaJIT due to syntax errors.
+Condition : A Lua driver failed to load with LuaJIT due to syntax errors.
 Director will proceed to reload the driver with PUC Lua:

-`2018-10-10 12:34:56.789 -0600 ea5-000DEADBEEF [1234] ERROR: Lua driver failed to load with LuaJIT; retrying with PUC Lua  [id: 42][name: HeloWorld Driver][file: HeloWorld.c4z]`
+Sample Entry : `2018-10-10 12:34:56.789 -0600 ea5-000DEADBEEF [1234] ERROR: Lua driver failed to load with LuaJIT; retrying with PUC Lua  [id: 42][name: HeloWorld Driver][file: HeloWorld.c4z]`

-A Lua driver loaded successfully with PUC Lua:
+Condition : A Lua driver loaded successfully with PUC Lua:

-`2018-10-10 12:34:56.789 -0600 ea5-000DEADBEEF [1234] DEBUG: Lua driver loaded successfully with PUC Lua [id: 42][name: HeloWorld Driver][file: HeloWorld.c4z]`
+Sample Entry : `2018-10-10 12:34:56.789 -0600 ea5-000DEADBEEF [1234] DEBUG: Lua driver loaded successfully with PUC Lua [id: 42][name: HeloWorld Driver][file: HeloWorld.c4z]`

-A Lua driver loaded successfully with PUC Lua, but there are runtime errors:
+Condition : A Lua driver loaded successfully with PUC Lua, but there are runtime errors:

-`2018-10-10 12:34:56.789 -0600 ea5-000DEADBEEF [1234] ERROR: Lua driver loaded with PUC Lua but there were one, or more, runtime errors.
+Sample Entry : `2018-10-10 12:34:56.789 -0600 ea5-000DEADBEEF [1234] ERROR: Lua driver loaded with PUC Lua but there were one, or more, runtime errors.
 This driver may not function correctly [id: 42][name: HeloWorld Driver][file: HeloWorld.c4z]`

 ### Driver Validation using DriverValidator